Hirson: Hydrography

 Hirson is watered by the Oise and Gland.

 The various streams of the town: stream of Anor, stream of Brugnon, stream of La Marquette, stream of Les Marais, stream of Blangy, stream of Le Catelet, stream of Le Rie De Bon Feu, stream of Four Matot.

 Geology and Relief

 The culmination of Hirson is located 268 meters above sea level.
 The lowest altitude is 157 meters above sea level.

 Neighboring municipalities

 Hirson is bordered by eight municipalities: Éparcy, Buire, Neuve-Maison, Mondrepuis, Anor (Nord), Momignies (Belgium), Saint-Michel, Bucilly.

 Toponymy

 The name Hirson derives from Latin Iricio meaning hedgehog, or from picard hirchon, of the same meaning.

 History

 As of the early 20th century, there was a permanent fort and two artillery batteries near the railway junction.
 Also at that time, the town was engaged in the manufacture of glass bottles, tiles and iron and tin goods, as well as wool-spinning and brewing.

 The town is served by the Fives-Hirson railway.

 Population

-The inhabitants of the town are called Hirsonnais.
+The inhabitants of the town are called Hirsonnais in French.